elHornair/seb-release/README.md

   application has been tested on NVDA on windows, VoiceOver for Mac, VoiceOver for iOS and TalkBack on Android.
 * Filtering: filter selection by different field types (text, boolean), show current filters, adapt/remove current filters
-* Sorting: inline sorting in table headers, general sorting in actions, alphabetical sorting ASC & DSC
+* Sorting: inline sorting in table headers, general sorting in actions (a11y: on Desktop, this is used on keyboard navigation only), alphabetical sorting ASC & DSC
 * Inline actions: dropdown for all actions concerning a single table entry
 * General actions: actions concerning multiple table enties
 * Multiselect / Bulk actions (turn on feature by adding `?multiselect` to the URL): possibility to select/deselect each single table entry, helper menu to select/deselect many entries at once.
+The bulk actions themselves are just dummies.
+* Show / Hide columns: in the POC, the additional columns have just dummy content.
+This means that sorting has no effect, because the API doesn't know about them.
 * Paging: go the next, previous, first, last page
 * Mobile ready and responsive, basic PWA functionality
 * Application navigation and routing